-She is currently working as a student nurse assistant at Rush University Medical Center in the Pediatric Intensive Care Unit and hopes to secure a job in the unit upon graduating in May 2018.
+Having earned her degree and passed her boards, she is a nurse at Rush University Medical Center in the Pediatric Intensive Care Unit, where she worked as a student assistant while finishing school.
 Her long-term goal is to become either a women’s health nurse practitioner or a certified nurse midwife.

 “Stop considering it and just do it!” she said.
 “College of DuPage is affordable and convenient.
 I work eight to five Monday to Friday and can always find classes that work with my schedule.
 It all comes down to you getting what you put in and College of DuPage offers plenty of resources to help you along the way.”

 (630) 942-2800 (Main)

 (630) 942-3000 (Student Services)